 How would you advise a couple to keep the spark in their relationship alive?
 This is very specific to each couple.
 How I advise a kinky couple versus how I advise a couple who practices traditional monogamy and has a fairly “vanilla” sex life is going to be vastly different.
 My job is to find out what each couple, through their individual expression, finds sexy and help them cultivate more of it.
 If they find novelty erotic, we go there.
 If they are craving a deeper connection, I’ll follow that lead.
 It almost always involves encouraging sexual autonomy and then bringing that fire into the relationship.

-The whole world seems to be evolving with technology, how does this effect your profession?
+The whole world seems to be evolving with technology, how does this affect your profession?

 In addition to the therapeutic issues I see surrounding technology and sexuality, how I practice is also changing because of technology.
 The main focus of my practice currently is teletherapy and telehealth coaching.
 Many people are busy, travel frequently or live in a place without access to a range of mental health practitioners (not to mention sex therapists), so I am filling a gap by allowing therapy or coaching to happen when and how my clients need it to.
 Also, my Hollywood clients love the teletherapy option based on their schedules and horrendous Southern California traffic.
 They can take a call or have a video session with me in their car, office or home.
 I come to them, virtually, so they do not need to come to me.
 It’s been a fantastic shift, and I think this is the direction many mental health practices will move toward.
 It’s a function of the world we live in now.